maoberlehner/markus-oberlehner-net/content/blog/visual-regression-testing-with-nightwatch-and-cucumber.md

 ## The tools

 In the process of researching for this article, I discovered that there is a huge number of tools for performing visual regression tests.
-You can find a [comprehensive list of tools and informations about the topic of regression testing on GitHub](https://github.com/mojoaxel/awesome-regression-testing).
+You can find a [comprehensive list of tools and information about the topic of regression testing on GitHub](https://github.com/mojoaxel/awesome-regression-testing).

 Initially, I planned to use [BackstopJS](https://github.com/garris/BackstopJS) because I have already experience with it using it for [avalanche](https://avalanche.oberlehner.net), which is a SCSS framework of mine.
 But thinking about it further, I've come to the realization, that I already have a pretty powerful testing tool to my disposal in most of my projects (Nightwatch.js) and adding another tool might not be necessary at all.